 The international reports suggest that significant benefits are likely to be provided by DER through avoided costs of deferral of network investment.
 In fact, Newport estimates that this may comprise around 80% of the total benefits that can be provided in conjunction with network operations.
 Consequentially, it is suggested that the highest priority should be given to providing a transparent mechanism for measuring and signalling the long run marginal cost (LRMC) component of the avoided network augmentation cost.
-This can be achieved by, either calculating a value using network planning analysis for the avoided network augmentation costs, or by conducting an auction seeking non-network augmentation proposals, including DER options.
+This can be achieved by, either calculating a value using network planning analysis for the avoided network augmentation proposals, including DER options.
 Networks can then use the LRMC as the justification for contracting with specific DER providers to meet network needs through alternative services at lower cost than traditional network solutions.